beingkriti/beingkriti/README.md

 ### Hello, World! 👋

-I'm Kriti, a passionate coder exploring the digital universe.
+I'm Kriti (2.0 cos re-activated account), a passionate coder exploring the digital universe.

 I believe in the power of code to turn caffeine into solutions that make a difference ☕.
 (Strictly not a Java reference :P)